Birmingham Rifles: 2/5th Royal Warwicks

 Due to the manpower shortage being suffered by the BEF, 2/5th Bn Royal Warwickshire Regiment was disbanded on 20 February 1918; some of the men being drafted into the 2/6th Bn, the rest into 24th Entrenching Battalion.

 3/5th Royal Warwicks

-The 3/5th Battalion, Royal Warwickshire Regiment formed in Birmingham in May 1915 and joined the South Midland Reserve Grou, moving to Weston-super-Mare in Somerset.
+The 3/5th Battalion, Royal Warwickshire Regiment formed in Birmingham in May 1915 and joined the South Midland Reserve Group, moving to Weston-super-Mare in Somerset.
 It became the 5th (Reserve) Battalion, Royal Warwicks, on 8 April 1916, moved to Ludgershall, Wiltshire, and absorbed the 6th Reserve Battalion on 1 September that year, when the reserve group was entitled the South Midland Reserve Brigade in the Training Reserve.
 It spent the winter of 1916–17 at Cheltenham in Gloucestershire, moving to Catterick, North Yorkshire, by March.
-In the Summer of 1917 it moved to Northumberland and remained in Blyth as part of the Tyne Garrison until the end of the war.
+In the summer of 1917, it moved to Northumberland and remained in Blyth as part of the Tyne Garrison until the end of the war.
 It was disbanded on 17 April 1919 at Cramlington.